Fearing end of Roe v. Wade, liberal U.S. states rush to protect abortion rights | Politics

 At the state level, however, liberal and moderate politicians have succeeded in enacting laws to expand and protect abortion access in anticipation of the court's ruling.
 In Connecticut last week, Democratic Governor Ned Lamont signed a law aimed at protecting providers who perform abortions for patients who travel from states where the procedure has been banned or restricted, as well as the patients themselves.

 In New York, lawmakers have introduced a bill to expand funding for abortion care.
 California legislators will soon vote on measures aimed at increasing the number of abortion providers.
-And Connecticut just enacted a law aimed at protecting providers from lawsuits in states where abortion is banned.
-With a new urgency, Democratic lawmakers are moving to protect abortion access in their states after a leaked draft last week showed the U.S. Supreme Court poised to overturn the 1973 Roe v.
+And Connecticut just enacted a law intended to protect providers from lawsuits in states where abortion is banned.
+With new urgency, Democratic lawmakers are moving to preserve abortion access in their states after a leaked draft last week showed the U.S. Supreme Court poised to overturn the 1973 Roe v.
 Wade decision that legalized abortion nationwide.

 "There is no more critical issue," said California Senate Leader Toni Atkins, a Democrat who ran reproductive health clinics before entering politics.
 "I hope it becomes a key issue of importance to everyone."
 The efforts to shore up abortion rights contrast sharply with those in conservative states, where lawmakers are vowing to pursue further restrictions.
 Abortion will be banned or restricted in an estimated 26 Republican-led states should the Supreme Court reverse federal constitutional protections in a decision expected by the end of June.

-Democrats in the U.S. Senate plan to force a vote on Wednesday on legislation codifying women's rights to abortion nationwide, a protest gesture almost certain to fail.
+As expected, legislation to make abortion legal throughout the United States was defeated in the U.S. Senate on Wednesday.
+All 50 Republicans and one Democrat, Senator Joe Manchin, voted to block the bill.
 At the state level, however, liberal and moderate politicians have succeeded in enacting laws to expand and protect abortion access in anticipation of the court's ruling.

 In Connecticut last week, Democratic Governor Ned Lamont signed a law aimed at protecting providers who perform abortions for patients who travel from states where the procedure has been banned or restricted, as well as the patients themselves.
 A constitutional amendment protecting abortion rights will go before Vermont voters in November, and similar constitutional proposals are being considered in Washington state and California.